DerekTurtleRoe/ares/docs/interface/ares-tools.md

 ============

 For some consoles,
-higan supports applying temporary changes to the code of a running game.
+ares supports applying temporary changes to the code of a running game.
 For example,
 you could disable the code that detects when the player takes damage, resulting in an "invulnerability" mode.
 Currently,
-higan supports cheats for the following consoles:
+ares supports cheats for the following consoles:

   - Famicom
   - Super Famicom